rabbithat/nRF52_wireless_Forth_REPL/README.md

 Version 6

-Leverages the upload buffer, presumed to already be installed, to allow update code to be instantly pasted into the terminal (with no flow control), then transmitted to the remote node as a monolithic block (for improved transmit speed).
+Leverages the upload buffer, presumed to already be installed (https://github.com/rabbithat/nRF52840_uploader), to allow update code to be instantly pasted into the terminal (with no flow control), then transmitted to the remote node as a monolithic block (for improved transmit speed).
 Once received, the the remote node will then update itself using the block of transmitted code and then continue to act as a remote wireless REPL node.